ethereum/go-ethereum/dashboard/README.md

 [Webpack][Webpack] offers handy tools for visualizing the bundle's dependency tree and space usage.

-* Generate the bundle's profile running `webpack --profile --json > stats.json`
+* Generate the bundle's profile running `yarn stats`
 * For the _dependency tree_ go to [Webpack Analyze][WA], and import `stats.json`
 * For the _space usage_ go to [Webpack Visualizer][WV], and import `stats.json`